Alexa Soto: América (2021–present)

-Before getting promoted to América’s first-team, Soto spent three years playing for América’s youth academy in Liga MX Femenil youth divisions.
+Before getting promoted to the senior team, Soto spent three years playing for América’s youth academy in Liga MX Femenil youth divisions.
 She made her professional debut with América during the Clausura 2024 tournament at age 17 on 16 February 2024 while she was still part of the academy, in a match against Mazatlan in which she was part of the starting lineup.

 Soto was officially promoted to América’s first team ahead of the 2024-25 season.
 She netted her first goal with América during the Apertura 2024 tournament, in a 8-1 victory against Mazatlán, a game in which she was initially part of the bench.

 While Soto received very little play time with América for most of the 2024–25 season, she became an important player for the team near the end of the Clausura 2025 tournament due to a seizable number of teammates being unable to play due to injury.
 During this period, Soto received the opportunity to start in a number of games during the playoffs, including the semifinals against América’s national rival, Chivas.